 Because of the nature of the salt, it is suggested to hydrate with water after each session.

 How long is a session in a salt cabin at Colin Of London Salon And Salt Therapy?

-In large salt rooms session times average 45 minutes and accompany 5 or more people.
-This allows time for the room to fill with salt particles and for the clients to benefit.
-Since our cabins are much smaller, the duration of the session can be less without the compromise of efficacy.
-Therefor, our sessions are 10-15 minutes.
+In large salt caves, session times average 45 minutes and accompany numerous people.
+Since our cabins accompany one to two people, the duration of the session can be less without the compromise of efficacy.
+Therefore, our sessions are 25 minutes (sessions can be customized).

 How many sessions does it take?

-Like many wellness and health regimens, people respond differently.
+Like many wellness and health regiments, people respond differently.
 Many people will notice a positive effect in just in one session, however, a series of sessions is recommended for optimal results.
 Some people come 2-3 times a week for a 3-4 week ritual during allergy and cold seasons, some people come 2 times a week for 6-8 weeks for more chronic conditions.
-Those who come for general wellness, stress relief and relaxation simply come as often as they like.
+Those who come for general wellness, stress relief, relaxation or enhanced athletic performance simply come as often as they like.
 For many conditions, after a series of sessions, symptoms subside and relief can last for several months before another session is needed.
 It can also be used as a preventative measure to strengthen the immune system against colds, cough, allergies, and sinusitis.
 You cannot overdose from salt therapy.

 Disclaimer: While there are many clinical and scientific studies conducted on dry salt therapy (halotherapy) throughout the world, the FDA has not evaluated the statements made throughout this material, content, website, etc. Dry salt therapy is not intended to diagnose, treat, cure or prevent any disease.